AutoFormat Option in Excel

-Step 1: Select the formatted data first.
+- Step 1: Select the formatted data first.

-Step 3: This will open up all the 6 six types of formatting options.
+- Step 3: This will open up all the 6 six types of formatting options.
 Here we can select and deselect formatting options.
 The live preview will be going on according to your changes.

-In the above table, I have unchecked Border format option.
+In the above table, I have unchecked the Border format option.
 Look at all the format options border format is gone for all the formats.
 Similarly, we can check and uncheck boxes according to our wishes.

-Like how we can apply Auto Format in excel similarly, we can remove those formatting just by the click of a button.
+Like how we can apply AutoFormat in excel similarly, we can remove those formatting just by the click of a button.

-Things to Remember in about Auto Format in Excel.
+Things to Remember

-- By applying Auto Format in excel, we are removing all the existing formatting.
-Because it cannot recognise the existing formatting.
+- By applying AutoFormat in excel, we remove all the existing formatting because it cannot recognize the existing formatting.

 - We need a bare minimum of two cells to apply AutoFormat.

-- We have totally 16 types of formatting options under AutoFormat ranging from accounting to list, tables to reports.
+- We have 16 types of formatting options under AutoFormat ranging from accounting to list, tables to reports.

-- If there are blanks in the data then AutoFormat restricts the formatting until the break is found.
+- If there are blanks in the data, then AutoFormat restricts the formatting until the break is found.

-This has been a guide to Auto Format in Excel.
-Here we discuss how to use Auto Format in Excel along with excel example and downloadable excel templates.
+This has been a guide to AutoFormat in Excel.
+Here we discuss how to use AutoFormat in Excel along with excel example and downloadable excel templates.
 You may also look at these useful excel tools –